 Each day is a collection of sessions, roundtables, panels, art installations, and workshops exploring issues and current topics focused on creating a better and safer Metaverse for all.
 Your session proposal should relate and respond to the topic you choose.

-You can email the Metaverse Safety Week team at email@example.com and ask him for advice on any doubt you might have.
-What we want is to make every idea shine!
+You can email the Metaverse Safety Week team at email@example.com for advice on any doubt you might have.
+We want to showcase your knowledge and make every idea shine!

 What kinds of sessions happen at Metaverse Safety Week?